Working from home—it’s the dream, right?

 But don’t let the allure of the home office fool you.
 It’s not all lazy afternoon naps and secret no-pants Thursdays.
 Telecommuting is a life filled with temptation, distraction, and treachery.
 Lurking around every corner and underneath every pile of laundry lies a hundred ways to lose focus and motivation.

 I don’t pretend to have the keys to telecommuting success.
-But as someone who has worked form home for the past half-decade without getting lost in a downward spiral of Netflix and chocolate doughnuts, I’ve learned a few tricks to keeping your head in the game while at home.
+But as someone who has worked from home for the past half-decade without getting lost in a downward spiral of Netflix and chocolate doughnuts, I’ve learned a few tricks to keeping your head in the game while at home.

 1. Rise & Shine.